bitovi/bitscaffold/README.md

 2. `cd bitscaffold`
 3. Run `npm run build` to create the JavaScript needed for external projects
 4. Run `npm link`.
 This will create a link from the global node_modules folder to your bitscaffold directory
-5. Switch over to your existing BitScaffold project directory, `cd my-scaffold-project`
+5. Switch over to your existing Scaffold project directory, `cd my-scaffold-project`
 6. Create the link to this project with `npm link bitscaffold`
 7. You may need to re-run `npm link bitscaffold` if you run other `npm install` like commands in this repository

-## Key Features

-1. Ability to overwrite the logic that the system produces 'by default')\*
-2. Getting started simplicity, CRUD page for a single table, Demoability.
-3. Ability to leverage benefits of the system even after overwriting the default logic
-4. Natural interfaces to manipulate and explore the joins and relationships, both backend and frontend
-5. Validations defined in one place, work for both the frontend and backend
-6. Ability to integrate with existing Koa or Express projects

-7. Support of 'business logic' side effects
-8. Can be used as a no-code solution for the lifetime of the project/application
-9. Works with the users chosen tech stack [Angular, Vie, Python, etc]